-New Testament Theology THEO 344
+New Testament Theology

-Institute for Biblical & Theological Studies Program: Theology Credits: 3 Prerequisite(s): New Testament History and Literature and Systematic Theology I
+Prerequisite(s): New Testament History and Literature and Systematic Theology I

 This course considers the great themes of the New Testament and the distinctive theological contributions of its various authors.
 Key biblical terms (e.g., the kingdom of God, the son of man, regeneration) will be examined, and special attention will be paid to identifying which issues and concepts animated the thinking of the New Testament authors.